Professor of Voice

 address: 120 School of Music Bldg, Houston, TX 77204-4017

-She leads master classes and lecture demonstrations throughout the United States and Europe.
+She leads master classes and lecture demonstrations throughout the United States and abroad.

-Professor Sonnenberg’s students have secured professional opera contracts and have participated in national apprentice programs, including, but not limited to: San Francisco Opera, Houston Grand Opera, Glimmerglass Opera, Wolf Trap Opera, Merola Opera, Music Academy of the West, Sarasota Opera, Des Moines Metro Opera, Sarasota Opera, Ft.
+Professor Sonnenberg’s students have secured professional opera contracts and have participated in national apprentice programs, including, but not limited to: San Francisco Opera, Houston Grand Opera, Glimmerglass Opera, Wolf Trap Opera, Merola Opera, Music Academy of the West, Sarasota Opera, Des Moines Metro Opera, Saratoga Opera, Central City Opera, Ft.
 Worth Opera, Opera Columbus, Virginia Opera, Pittsburgh Summerfest, Utah Opera Festival, and Wichita Opera.
-She has mentored prizewinners in the Classical Singer Competition, Metropolitan Opera National Council Auditions, Gerda Lissner Competition, Kristen Lewis Competition, Harold Haugh Light Opera Competition, and Young Texas Artists Music Competition.
+She has mentored prizewinners in the Classical Singer Competition, Metropolitan Opera National Council Auditions, Gerda Lissner Competition, Meistersinger Vocal Competition, Kristen Lewis Competition, Harold Haugh Light Opera Competition, and Young Texas Artists Music Competition.

-Possessing commanding vocal and dramatic skills, Professor Sonnenberg has built a diverse repertoire of nearly sixty roles.
-She has impressed the music world with distinctive interpretations of bel canto to French and Russian opera.
+Possessing commanding vocal and dramatic skills, Professor Sonnenberg has built a diverse repertoire of nearly sixty roles, impressing audiences with distinctive interpretations of bel canto to French and Russian opera.
 Recognized as “a rich and fluent mezzo” by The New York Times, and “a master and virtuosa of voice” by Opernwelt, her leading performances in Europe, the United States, and Canada, with such companies as the Hamburg Staatsoper, Teatro San Carlo, Graz Oper, Salzburg Festspielhaus, Tokyo Yoyogi Arena, New York City Opera, Washington National Opera, Dallas Opera, Seattle Opera, Pittsburgh Opera, Opera Theatre of St. Louis, San Diego Opera, New Orleans Opera, Austin Lyric Opera, Indianapolis Opera, Edmonton Opera, Opera Ontario, among others, have garnered critical and public accolades.

 She made her European debut as Marina in Boris Godunov with the Graz Opera, followed by Carmen with the Hamburg Staatsoper, Graz Oper, and the Tokyo Yoyogi Arena, Isabella in L’italiana in Algeri with the Teatro San Carlo, Princess Eboli in Don Carlo, Preziosilla in La Forza del Destino, Rosina in Il Barbiere di Siviglia, and Giulietta in Hoffmann’s Erzählungen with the Graz Oper.
 She also sang Flosshilde in Das Rheingold and Siegrune in Die Walküre for the Salzburg Festspielhaus and Graz Oper.